 Nature Abhors Waste

-For all creatures, a constraining force affecting genetic change can be summarized as nature abhors waste.
-New species, adapting to new environmental niches, are built upon whatever worked in the parent species, not from scratch.
-Instead of an eye with no predecessors, descendant species have an improved eye.
-The genetic inheritance of a new species contains incremental accretions on the founding genetics rather than wholly new genetic solutions.
+New species, adapting to new environmental niches, build their behaviors upon what was working in the parent species.
+Physical organs do not arise from nothing.
+Instead of an eye with no predecessors, descendant species gradually develop improvements of photon sensitivity.
+The genetic inheritance of a new species almost always consist of incremental genetic changes rather than entirely new genetic solutions.

-Evolution is the response to environmental challenges as much as it is new genetic material.
+Evolution is a novel response to environmental challenges as much as it is new genetic material.
 Once a niche is saturated, variants of the organisms (the proportion of genes in the species shifts) start to compete to open new niches.
-Genetics is the hardened, but generic solution to flourishing in environmental niches and yet is flexible enough to adapt to new opportunities.
+Genetics is a hardened, generic solution that allows a species to flourish in its environmental niche, yet be flexible enough to adapt to new opportunities.
 In the next page, Brain Through the Ages this Darwinian idea will be developed with respect to the brain.

 The Adult Human Brain